In Search of Insights, Not Magic Bullets: Towards Demystification of the Model Selection Dilemma in Heterogeneous Treatment Effect Estimation: Empirical Study

+In Fig. \ref{fig:congstrat} (top) we investigate congeniality between selection criteria and estimator strategy (i.e. R-, DR-, S-, ES- or T-learner, implemented using \textit{either} ML method), pooled across all settings of Fig. \ref{fig:overallperf}.
+We observe that there is clear evidence for congeniality bias between some of the \textit{plug-in} criteria and their corresponding learning strategy; this is most pronounced for the criteria relying on indirect learners, the plug-in S-learner and ES-learner in particular.
+The plug-in criterion based on the R-learner also clearly suffers from this, while the DR-plug-in criterion exhibits less of this behavior.
+The pseudo-outcome criteria overall display less pronounced preference for their own strategy, with the LR-implementations of pseudo-outcome R- and DR-criteria giving least evidence for such congeniality bias overall.

+\squish{In Fig. \ref{fig:congstrat} (bottom) we then investigate congeniality bias between selection criteria and estimator method (i.e. LR or GB, used with \textit{any} estimation strategy).
+Also here we observe clear evidence for congeniality biases in almost all criteria: LR- (GB-)based criteria appear to prefer learners implemented using LR (GB).
+The only exception appears to be the LR-pseudo-outcome selectors, who actually select GB learners more often; this may partially explain their good relative performance compared to the other LR-based selectors.}

-\squish{\textbf{Q3.
-What do we lose through factual evaluation?} Finally, consider the question of \textit{why} we see in Fig. \ref{fig:overallperf} that so many selectors, pseudo-outcome surrogate-based ones in particular, can outperform factual selection in some scenarios.
-One possible explanation would be the exclusion of direct learners from the candidate pool -- however, as can be seen in Fig. \ref{fig:learners}, there is often \textit{some} indirect learner that matches performance of a direct learner.
-Two alternative explanations we wish to test would be a) the presence of covariate shift due to confounding and b) the incorrect focus of factual selection on performance in terms of estimating the POs.
-We can test a) by including an importance weighted factual selector, and b) by restricting the model pool available to \textit{all selectors} to $\mathcal{T}_{indirect}$.
-In Fig. \ref{fig:fact} we observe that a) does not seem to be the case as weighted and unweighted factual selection perform identical (one possible explanation for this is that none of the considered indirect estimators perform an internal covariate shift correction themselves).
-Considering b) we do however observe that indeed both oracle and pseudo-outcome selectors appear to select different (better) indirect estimators.
-In Fig. \ref{fig:factmain} in Appendix D.3, we show that these, in turn, indeed perform worse in terms of factual estimation performance, a tradeoff that we expected in Sec.
-4. }
+{\textbf{Q3.
+What do we lose through factual evaluation?} Finally, we consider the question of \textit{why} we see in Fig. \ref{fig:overallperf} that so many selectors using surrogates for the treatment effect can outperform factual selection in some scenarios.
+One possible explanation would be the exclusion of direct learners from the candidate pool available to $\mathcal{E}^{fact}_{Y}$-- however, as can be seen in Fig. \ref{fig:learners}, there is often \textit{some} indirect learner that matches performance of a direct learner.
+Two alternative explanations we wish to test would be i) the presence of covariate shift due to confounding and ii) the incorrect focus of factual selection on performance in terms of estimating the POs.
+We can test i) by including an importance weighted factual selector, and ii) by restricting the candidate estimator pool available to \textit{all selectors} to $\mathcal{T}_{indirect}$ (i.e. excluding R- and DR-learner from the estimator pool).